 - Substrate – Being that sand is the best substrate for these fish, I’ve only included plants that do well in this fine substrate.

 Java moss is probably one of my favorite aquarium plants of all time.
 As a fish breeder myself, it’s the most convenient plant I’ve come across, and I’m sure many people can follow me in this.
+One advantage is that you can easily buy it online (it’s hardy and won’t die in shipping).

 Java moss grows best on hard structures like driftwood and makes a beautiful appearance covering these structures.
 In the right circumstances, java moss creates a dense carpet.